 Kids in the Kitchen

-Getting your kids in the kitchen helping with meal preparation and cooking is a great for raising more adventurous eaters.
-By becoming more familiar with new foods in a fun no pressure to eat environment it can help increase their acceptance and willingness to try need foods.
-It is also fantastic for teaching your kids about healthy eating and for developing their fine motor skills.
+Getting your kids in the kitchen helping with meal preparation and cooking is fantastic for raising more adventurous eaters.
+By becoming more familiar with new foods in a fun, no pressure to eat environment it can help increase their acceptance and willingness to try new foods.
+It is also great for helping develop your child’s fine motor skills, hand eye coordination and learning math, language and science skills.

 If you are looking for some child friendly cooking inspiration I would recommend trying these recipes.
-I in particular love the pizzas for helping to increase vegetable exposure!
+I particularly love the pizzas for helping to increase vegetable exposure!